 Applications of phase shifters

-Residual phase noise measurement
+Residual phase noise measurement (coming soon)

-Most phase shifters are of the digital variety, as they are more immune to noise on their voltage control lines.
+Most phase shifters are of the digitally controlled variety because they are more immune to noise on their voltage control lines.
 Digital phase shifters provide a discrete set of phase states that are controlled by two-state "phase bits."
 The highest order bit is 180 degrees, the next highest is 90 degrees, then 45 degrees, etc., as 360 degrees is divided into smaller and smaller binary steps.
 A three bit phase shifter would have a 45 degree least significant bit (LSB), while a six bit phase shifter would have a 5.6 degree least significant bit.
 Technically the latter case would have a 5.625 degree LSB, but in the microwave world it is best to ignore precision that you cannot obtain.
 If you can't comprehend this point, you might want to consider a different career such as accounting.

 The convention followed for phase shifters is that the shortest phase length is the reference or "off" state, and the longest path or phase length is the "on" state.
 Thus a 90 degree phase shifter actually provides minus ninety degrees of phase shift in its "on" state.